grame-cncm/faustcourse/session2/Lesson 2.md

 [SLIDE 10: A cable made of two wires]

-We use for that the _parallel composition_ operator represented by the `,` (comma) sign.
+For that, we use the _parallel composition_ operator represented by the `,` (comma) sign.

 ### Cut